 Reduce redness caused by rosacea with a diagnosis and skin care plan from an expert skin specialist.
-When you book a free consultation with our dermal clinicians, we'll take into account lifestyle factors and personal preferences for treatment options.
+When you book a consultation with our dermal clinicians, we'll take into account lifestyle factors and personal preferences for treatment options.

 What causes rosacea?

 Several factors can cause the appearance of rosacea.
 The first is your genetics — people of Celtic or Northern European descent can be prone to increased blood vessel density at the surface of the skin, which causes redness.
 Harsh climates, extreme temperatures, UV exposure, spicy foods, emotion, alcohol or hot drinks can exacerbate this redness.

 Another contributing factor to the tell-tale redness of rosacea is the demodex mite, which can infect the pores in the skin.
 A prescription cream may help to alleviate or reduce this type of rosacea redness.

 Finally, this skin condition can result from an increase in inflammatory molecules when the skin barrier is disturbed.
 The symptoms may resolve when the skin repairs.

 Whether you are affected by one or all of these causes, there is a range of symptoms that you might experience.

 If you have mild rosacea, you may experience flushing.
 Flushing is a prolonged period of blushing that can feel hot on the skin and can spread from the face to the neck and chest.
 This facial redness may fade away, or you may experience persistent redness caused by the dilation of blood vessels at the surface of the skin.